cpmpercussion/ozchi-2022-miniconf/help.md

 ## Accessibility

-The page is still under construction and developed with reference to [CHI2023 accessibility requirements](https://chi2023.acm.org/for-attendees/chi2023-accessibility-faq/).
-More information will be up soon.
+The accessibility information is frequently updated with reference to [CHI2023 accessibility requirements](https://chi2023.acm.org/for-attendees/chi2023-accessibility-faq/).
 Please email yichen.wang@anu.edu.au if you have any accessibility enquires about attending OzCHI2022.

 #### Who should I talk to if I have accessibility needs for attending OzCHI2022?